CFA Egyptian Mau Breed Council

 1- Detailed description of the cat applying for registration, age (or close approximation), color and any known history in addition to any other information about the cat that the applicant would like considered

-2- Pictures of cat detailing breed standard features (see below for specifics)
+2- Pictures of import cat as well as applicant cat detailing breed standard features (see below for specifics)

 3- Certification from three CFA judges as identified by BCS, or designated agent as identified by BCS that cat has been identified via microchip, examined and found to be free of any disqualifying features and/or congenital defects that would impact adversely on the breed.